jaxxrabbit/jaxxrabbit/README.md

 "Have you ever... done something you regret?"

-"Thank you, everyone.
-For all of those who tried to help me."
+"Thank you, everyone To those who tried to help me."
 ```

 ---